FlyingPotato437/coral-complexity2/README.md

 ### Colony Geometric Measures

-The `GeometricMeasures` class computes geometric measures of **individual coral colonies**.
-It takes a mesh `.ply` or `.obj` as input and returns the following geometric calculations:
+The `GeometricMeasures` class computes geometric measures of a given mesh.
+It has been validated for inidivual coral colonies, but can also be used on entire plots if the mesh can be closed to compute volume.
+By default the scipt only closes holes below a size of 1000, but this can be changed by specifying the `max_hole_size` argument.
+This function takes a mesh `.ply` or `.obj` as input and returns the following geometric calculations:

 * `File_Path` : File path to the original input mesh.
 Identifies each coral in the file
 * `Vol`: Volume of first mesh (the coral)